sacac-resources/EDA-2025/README.md

 4. You should be able to run all cells in the notebook

 ### Data used during the EDA workshop
 The data used during the workshop is not hosted on GitHub.
 The data is available on the SACAC Google Drive folder [here](https://drive.google.com/drive/folders/1YcMv9eZFhopJvv1TjTTH029e5ufIw8c_?usp=drive_link) and you may download it if you prefer.
 However, the workshop examples will use `pandas` to load the data directly from the Google Drive folder.
-A dictionary is created in the beginning of each sample listing the required URLs.
+A dictionary is created in the beginning of each example listing the required URLs.
 No further setup is required from your side - if the `test_setup` notebook runs correctly, then the data is ready for use.

-The data is originally from Kaggle challenge: https://www.kaggle.com/datasets/edumagalhaes/quality-prediction-in-a-mining-process.
+The data is originally from the Kaggle challenge: https://www.kaggle.com/datasets/edumagalhaes/quality-prediction-in-a-mining-process.
 The dataset has been modified to correct faulty timestamp and rename columns.

 _______________________________________________________________________